Luckydljm/web-telkom-polsri/README.md

 Hi, This me again Lucky🙌

-Ini adalah salah satu project freelance saya yaitu membuat landing page website untuk tugas mahasiswa Program Studi Teknik Telekomunikasi Politeknik Negeri Sriwijaya.
-Untuk dapat mengkases database project ini kalian bisa menghubungi saya melalui email berikut ya👌
+This is one of my freelance projects, creating a landing page for a student assignment in the Telecommunication Engineering Program at Sriwijaya State Polytechnic.
+To access the database for this project, you can contact me through the following email address 👌.

 📩 --> m.luckydialjama91@gmail.com